Dunchead/ai-safety/README.md

 Bugfixes/improvements for the website itself are also welcome.

+Contributions can be made in two ways:

+1. As posts in the discusssion forum under **'AI risks, challenges and solutions'**
-Contributions can be made as pull requests (most content is in `script.js`) or posts in the discusssion forum.
+2. As pull requests (most content is in `script.js`)

 ### Contributor guidelines